ColinRM000/Chataroo/README.md

 # Chataroo 🦘

-A desktop chat client for Kick streaming platform, inspired by Chatterino.
+A desktop chat client for the streaming platform Kick, inspired by Chatterino.

 ## Features